-Through a partnership with Connecticut Housing Investment Fund, the LIME loan provides up to 20 year terms for an unsecured low interest loan product geared towards mid-stream energy improvements and serving properties where at least 60% of units serve renters at 80% or lower of Area Median Income.
+Through a partnership with Capital for Change (formerly known as Connecticut Housing Investment Fund), the LIME loan provides up to 20 year terms for an unsecured low interest loan product geared towards mid-cycle energy improvements and serving properties where at least 60% of units serve renters at 80% or lower of Area Median Income.
 Projected energy savings are used to cover the debt service of the loan.
-The Green Bank supports LIME with a \$300,000 loan loss reserve and provided \$1 million to capitalize the initial \$3.5 million loan fund.
+The Green Bank supports LIME with a \$325,000 loan loss reserve and provided \$3.5 million to capitalize the initial \$5 million loan fund.